localstack/localstack-blog.github.io/content/2024-04-15-announcing-the-localstack-snowflake-emulator/index.md

 ## Introduction

-We’re excited to announce that we have released a first version of the LocalStack Snowflake emulator.
+We are excited to announce that we have released a first version of the LocalStack Snowflake emulator.
 The LocalStack Snowflake emulator allows you to develop and test your data pipelines locally and test your data pipelines in CI using a Docker container which can be plugged into your Snowflake integrations, such as [Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/index), [client libraries](https://developers.snowflake.com/drivers-and-libraries/), among others.
 The Snowflake emulator supports various key features, such as:

 -   Operations on warehouses, databases, schemas, and tables.
 -   Storing files in [Snowflake stages](https://docs.snowflake.com/en/user-guide/data-load-local-file-system-create-stage).